Lyzev/Events/README.md

 ## Documentation

-You can find the documentation [here](https://lyzev.github.io/Events/dokka).
+You can find the documentation [here](https://schizoiddevelopment.github.io/piko/).

-## Code Quality Monitoring

-You can find the qodana report [here](https://lyzev.github.io/Events/qodana).

 ## Bugs and Suggestions